bluefroguk1/empire-dump/content/Wiki/The Nations/Varushka/Varushkan rhythms.md

 ---
+IgnoreLinking: False
+Title: Varushkan rhythms
+aliases: ['Varushkan_rhythms']
+draft: False
+revision_date: 2014-06-19 13:25:00+00:00
 revision_id: 26786
-revision_date: 2014-06-19T13:25:00Z
-tags:
+tags: ['Varushka']
-  - Varushka
-draft: false
-Title: Varushkan rhythms
-aliases:
-  - Varushkan_rhythms
 ---

 To get a Varushkan sound to your drumming, use asymmetrical rhythm.
 What does this mean?
-Googling "Bulgarian rhythm" will give you lots of information but essentially it means that you group your notes in uneven groups across the bar.
+Googling "Bulgarian rhythm" [[Will|will]] give you lots of information but essentially it means that you group your notes in uneven [[Groups|groups]] across the bar.
 So if you are playing in 4/4 time, don't play two groups of four beats or four groups of two beats, play 3,3,2.
 Better however is to go for a 7/8 bar - this is traditional for Bulgarian folk dances and can be split in a lot of fun ways:
 * 2,3,2 gives a steady, kind of funky, rhythm.
 * 3,2,2 gives a rushed, driving feel.